sleire/etrm/README.md

     #> 31   FALSE   CAL-22 2022-01-01 2022-12-31   40.93
     #> 32   FALSE   CAL-23 2023-01-01 2023-12-31   42.15

+The forward curve is an essential tool for pricing non-standard OTC contracts having any settlement period.
 The function `msfc()` will create an instance of the S4 class `MSFC` with generic methods `plot()`, `summary()` and `show()`.
 In addition to the arguments from the list of contracts, the user may also provide a prior function to the calculation.
 This is relevant for markets with strong seasonality, such as power markets.
 The default value is `prior = 0`, but the user can provide any vector expressing a belief regarding the market to be combined with the observed prices.
 In the example below we have used a simple seasonal prior from the package `powpriors130513` data set.

 ``` r
 fwd_fut_wpri <- msfc(tdate = as.Date("2013-05-13"),          # trading date